B-Artech/Statistical-Arbitrage/README.md

  System Objective

 The system will continuously scan for trading pairs that reach a predefined Z-score threshold.
 Instead of opening a live trade immediately, these pairs will be added to a watchlist for further observation.

+This approach allows for identifying high-potential trading pairs based on their performance, leading to the discovery of even better opportunities, such as PEPEUSDT/WIFUSDT.

 The goal is to monitor their spread movement and performance over time before committing to a live trade.